MileHacker Logo

 Dining and tipping practices

 Tipping is not customary.
 Do not stick chopsticks upright in your rice bowl (resembles incense at funerals), and do not point with chopsticks.
-Meals are often served family-style; take food from shared dishes with serving utensils or the "reverse end" of your chopsticks.
+Meals are often served family-style; take food from shared meals with serving utensils or the "reverse end" of your chopsticks.
 Slurping noodles or making other eating sounds is generally acceptable and may signify enjoyment.
 If someone proposes a toast, it's considered polite to clink glasses and take a sip.

 Mealtime Manners